NZVA Awards

 Award criteria

 This award category is open to all veterinarians within New Zealand.
-The Award will recognise individuals or teams who:
+The Award recognises individuals or teams who:

 Nominations and eligibility